jonasdegrave/data-engineering-aws/README.md

-# Data Engineering Challenge
+# **Data Engineering Challenge**

-Your client needs a scalable HTTP api that writes raw data to a data lake in AWS S3.
-The data stored here is about user behavior, specifically about tracking which features are being used by each user in order to understand what drives retention.
+Your client needs a scalable HTTP API that writes raw data to a data lake in AWS S3.
+The data stored here is about user behavior, specifically about tracking which features are being used by each user to understand what drives retention.

-## Prompt and Challenge
+## **Documentation**

+> See the **Documentation.md** file for more detailed project development documentation.

+Below is the original 'Challenge Statement' for this project:

+# **Prompt and Challenge**

 ### Technical Information